 - salt and freshly ground black pepper , to taste

-Remove to a plate lined with a paper towel.
-Remove most of the grease from the frying pan.
+- Remove to a plate lined with a paper towel.
+Remove some of the grease from the frying pan.

-Add olive oil to the pan.
-Once hot, add the chopped broccoli, onions, and garlic.
-Season with a little salt and pepper and cook for a few minutes, tossing occasionally, until broccoli is slightly tender.
+- Add the chopped broccoli, onions, and garlic.
+Season with a little salt and pepper and saute until broccoli is slightly tender.

-Once your pie crust is prebaked, layer most of the shredded cheddar and mozzarella cheese into the bottom of the warm pie crust.
-(Reserve about 1/4 cup of cheese for sprinkling on top of the quiche).
+- Layer most of the shredded cheddar and mozzarella cheese into the bottom of the warm pie crust.
+(Reserve about ¼ cup of cheese for sprinkling on top of the quiche).

-- Remove from oven and allow to cool for 5-10 minutes before slicing.
+- Remove from oven and allow to cool for 10 minutes , or down to room temperature, if desired, before slicing.
 Store leftovers, covered, in the fridge.

 Have you tried this recipe?!